 After losing the first two games at Yankee Stadium, the Dodgers came home and won the next three over the Yankees, then coasted in Game Six back at New York to take the series.
 It was as if someone had taken the results of the Dodgers’ last Series appearance against the Yankees in 1978 and simply swapped teams with the results.
 No matter, the Dodgers would take it anyway they could, even if it was somewhat ugly—and it was, clawing back through six errorsDavey Lopes made four of those six errors, and committed six errors overall—a World Series record for second baseman. to win Games Three, Four and Five at home by a single run each.

-The Dodger triumph would be a swan song of sorts, knowing that age and aches were about to tear their roster apart in the coming off-season.
-That applied even for the long-standing Dodger infield of Steve Garvey, Davey Lopes, Bill Russell and Ron Cey, wrapping up their ninth—and final—season together.
-Lopes would be traded to Oakland in 1982, Garvey and Cey would depart in 1983 via free agency, and Russell would fade to the Dodger bench by 1985.
+The Los Angeles triumph would be a swan song of sorts, knowing that age and aches were about to tear their roster apart in the coming off-season.
+This even applied to the long-standing Dodgers infield of Steve Garvey, Davey Lopes, Bill Russell and Ron Cey, wrapping up their ninth—and final—season together.
+Lopes would be traded to Oakland in 1982, Garvey and Cey would depart in 1983 via free agency, and Russell would fade to the bench by 1985.

-Amid Dodger victory, George Steinbrenner stole the show.
-It was tough enough for the Yankee owner to watch his team fall apart after winning the first two Series games.
-Tough enough to watch Yankee reliever George Frazier lose three games, tying the Series record held by Lefty Williams—whose clandestine duty was to lose games for the 1919 Chicago Black Sox.
+Amid the Dodgers’ victory, George Steinbrenner stole the show.
+It was tough enough for the New York owner to watch his team fall apart after winning the first two Series games.
+Tough enough to watch Yankees reliever George Frazier lose three games, tying the Series record held by Lefty Williams—whose clandestine duty was to lose games for the 1919 Chicago Black Sox.
 Tough enough to watch his high-priced pet Dave Winfield, finishing a regular season with numbers resembling more those of Tony Lazzeri than Lou Gehrig, and now evoking Roger Repoz in the postseason with a miserable .182 (10-for-55) average, no home runs and three RBIs in 14 games.